Arizona Overtime and Labor LawsArizona Overtime and Labor Laws

 - Employees employed by the government of the United States or by the State of Arizona

 Arizona follows the Federal law.
 Employers must pay all non-exempt employees overtime pay for all hours worked in excess of 40 in a workweek at one and a half the employee’s regular wage.Specific Exemptions from the Overtime Requirement If an exemption from the overtime requirement is met by an employee, his or her employer does not have to pay overtime.
 The most common exemptions to the overtime pay requirement are usually for:

 - Professional employees

-In Arizona, employers may make their employees work on holidays or weekends without receiving additional pay.
-Employers are not required to offer vacation, holiday or other pay for time that is not worked.
+In Arizona, employees may work on weekends or holidays without receiving additional pay.
+Employers are also not required to offer holiday or vacation paid time off.
 Because these policies are at the discretion of the employer, a “use-it-or-lose-it” vacation policies requiring employees to use vacation days by a set date or lose them is permissible, so long as the employee has a reasonable time to use the vacation.

 Arizona law does not regulate or require employee breaks or lunch periods.
 However, if breaks are given, employers must follow the Federal requirement that when breaks of 20 minutes or less are given, they must be paid.
-Meal breaks of 30 minutes or more can be unpaid as long as the employee is relieved of all duties.
+If the employee is relieved of all duties, meal breaks of 30 minutes or more may be unpaid.Jury Duty

 Employers are not required to pay employees while complying with a jury summons or serving on a jury, but the employees may not be discharged for these reasons.
 Employers may not require employees to use vacation or sick leave to comply with a jury summons.
 Further, employees may not lose seniority while serving on a jury.Reporting Time Pay

 Neither Arizona nor the Federal law requires payment if an employee reports to work expecting to work for a certain number of hours but does not get to work their full schedule.Pay Periods